AshtonCoates/cnct4game/README.md

 ## Future Features

 * Add optional arguments that can change the size of the board (done!)
-* Fix bugs when making board less than 4 rows or columns
+* Fix bugs when making board less than 4 rows or columns (temporarily fixed by not allowing those board sizes)
 * Add an AI to play against optionally
+* Better formatting by clearing terminal rather than just printing